Vivianna Torun Bülow-Hübe: Early life

 Born Torun Bülow-Hübe, she grew up in Malmö with her sculptor mother, town planner father and three older siblings.
 Her entire family was creative: a sister became a poet and her brother and other sister grew up to become architects.
 Torun began making jewelry as a teenager.
 She attended the Stockholm university of arts, crafts and design Konstfackskolan (later renamed Konstfack).
 She staged her first exhibition at the age of 21.
-In 1948 she traveled to Paris and Cannes, where she met painters Pablo Picasso, Georges Braque and Henri Matisse.
+In 1948 she traveled to Paris and Cannes, where she met painters Pablo Picasso (whom she 10 years later exhibited with), Georges Braque and Henri Matisse.
 A few years later she opened her own studio, which made her the first female silversmith in Sweden with her own workshop.

 Personal life

-Torun had her first child, Pia, at the age of 18.
-She later married Pia's father, a Danish journalism student, but the marriage was short-lived.
-In 1948, Torun married her second husband, a French architect, with whom she had a second child, Claude.
-In 1956 they divorced, and Torun lost custody of Claude to his father.
-She then remarried and moved to Paris with her third husband, the African-American painter Walter Coleman, with whom she later had two children, Ira and Marcia.
+In 1946 Torun married a Danish journalism student and welcomed her first child, Pia.
+The marriage was short-lived and they divorced in 1948.
+In 1951, Torun married a French architect, with whom she had her second child, Claude in 1952.
+In 1955 they divorced, and Torun lost custody of Claude to his father.
+She met her third husband, the African-American painter Walter Coleman in Stockholm and then moved to Paris.
+Together they had two children, Ira Coleman in 1956 and Marcia in 1963.
 In 1958 the family moved to Biot in the south of France to avoid the political problems they were encountering in Paris as a result of the war in Algeria.
-In 1965 Torun's marriage to Coleman broke up.
+In 1965 Torun's marriage to Coleman dissolved.

-After the breakup of her third marriage, Torun become a member of the Subud international spiritual movement.
+After the break of her third marriage, Torun become a member of the Subud international spiritual movement.
 As a symbol for this spiritual change, she adopted "Vivianna" as an additional first name in 1967, and in 1968 she moved to Germany to be nearer to a Subud community.
-In 1978, she moved to Jakarta in Indonesia, the birthplace for the Subud movement.
-In 2002, after being diagnosed with leukemia, she left Indonesia to live with her daughter Marcia in Denmark until her death in 2004 at the age of 76.
+In 1978, she moved with her youngest daughter to Jakarta in Indonesia, the birthplace for the Subud movement.
+In 2002, after being diagnosed with leukemia, she left Indonesia to live with her daughter Marcia and 5 grandchildren in Denmark, who had moved there some years earlier.
+She died in 2004, at the age of 76.